FrederickNgoiya/pleasant-tomato-2c0cc/content/pages/index.md

     title: >-
       This is a Software Development Agency Based in Dar-es-salaam and Focused on Custom Software Development.
-    content: >-
+    content: >
-      We are a brand and design practice.
       We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
 [Let's talk](/contact/).
   - type: portfolio_section
     section_id: latest-projects
     layout_style: tiles